 Hello from Docker!
 This message shows that your installation appears to be working correctly.

 sudo is required to run Docker commands, but a new group, called docker, was created during installation.
 When the Docker daemon starts, it opens a Unix socket for the docker group members.

 Before continuing, make sure you have a limited user account that does not belong to the sudo group.
-If you haven’t created a limited user account yet, see the guides Securing Your Server or Linux Users and Groups for instructions.
+If you haven’t created a limited user account yet, see the guides Setting Up and Securing a Compute Instance or Linux Users and Groups for instructions.

 Enter the command below to add a user to the docker group, replacing [user] with the name of your limited user account.

 Log in to the system as the limited user.